sgmurphy/wordpress-plugins/woo-smart-compare/readme.txt

 == Changelog ==

+= 6.2.9 =
+* Updated: Optimized the code
+* Updated: Compatible with WP 6.6 & Woo 9.3

 = 6.2.8 =
-* Updated: Using WC_AJAX for frontend
+* Updated: Use WC_AJAX for frontend

 = 6.2.7 =
 * Added: Option to reload the count